A Hessian-dependent functional with free boundaries and applications to mean-field games: Existence of solutions

 and a straightforward application of Morrey's Theorem completes the proof. \end{proof}

-\begin{remark}[Improved integrability for $m$] In case $F$ is strictly convex and $p>2$, we claim that $m\in L^\frac{p}{p-1}(B_1)$.
+\begin{remark}[Improved integrability for $m$] \normalfont Let $(u,m)$ be a weak solution to the fully nonlinear MFG \eqref{eq_mfgmain}.
+In case $F$ is strictly convex and $p>2$, we claim that $m\in L^\frac{p}{p-1}(B_1)$.
 In fact, $m$ is defined almost everywhere in $B_1$ as $m=F(D^2u)^{p-1}$.
 Under the strict convexity of $F$ and $p>2$, solutions to the Euler-Lagrange equation are minimizers for the functional \eqref{eq_mainfunc}.
 Hence, A\ref{A3} transmits the integrability of $D^2u\in L^p(B_1)$ to $m$, and the claim follows.
 Compare with \cite{fabesstroock}; see also \cite{bkrsbook}.
 Re-writing the exponent above as $1+1/(p-1)$ we quantify the improved integrability of $m$ in face of the $L^1$-regime. \end{remark}

-\begin{remark}[Improved regularity for the value function] The value function is $\alpha$-H\"older-continuous, for every $\alpha\in (0,1)$.
+\begin{remark}[Improved regularity for the value function] \normalfont The value function is $\alpha$-H\"older-continuous, for every $\alpha\in (0,1)$.
 Hence, the regularity established in the former argument amounts to an improvement of the usual Krylov-Safonov regularity theory implied by uniform ellipticity. \end{remark}